artisansdk/cqrs/readme.md

 composer require artisansdk/cqrs
 ```

+TODO: These indirect dependencies need further explanation:

+- app()
+- dispatch()
+- illuminate/container (for IoC resolution)
+- illuminate/bus (for job dispatching)
+- illuminate/events (for event dispatching)
+- illuminate/database (for transactional commands and queries)
+- illuminate/queue (serializesmodels for jobs and events, interactswithqueues for jobs)

 ## Usage Guide

 The common use cases for this package should be documented including any troubleshooting.